NathanHarrington/NathanHarrington.github.io/content/posts/learning_stage2.md

 approximately 1.5 hours spread over a 7 hour interval with many interruptions.

+During this process, it is possible to augment the memorization by writing the cards out.
+By presenting the front of the cards and then typing the contents in the text file.
+This approach can facilitate memorization where speaking out loud is distracting to others.

 First half of "what we now know" card stack from education through strategy took 25 minutes for initial pass memorization.
 Second half in